-Drugs Are… Good???
+Drugs Are Good???

 by Thaddeus Camlin, Psy.D.

 This week offers another controversial idea to consider in the realm of addiction, the idea that drugs are good.
-In order to truly consider the idea that drugs are good in an honest way, we must start by recognizing the vast extent to which we are led to believe the opposite.
+In order to truly consider the idea that drugs are beneficial in an honest way, we must start by recognizing the vast extent to which we are led to believe the opposite.
 There is no way for anyone raised in modern society, and the U.S. in particular, to not absorb – through PR campaigns, pop culture, D.A.R.E., etc. – the overarching message that drugs are bad.
 Lucky for us we have the gifts of reason and thought, and we can question.
-Let us exercise our intellectual gifts and openly consider the idea that drugs are good to balance out the indoctrination of the message that drugs are bad.
+Let us exercise our intellectual gifts and openly consider the idea that drugs have value to balance out the indoctrination of the message that drugs are bad.

 People tend to feel guilty about doing something bad… most at least.
 The guilt people feel about using drugs (“bad!”) is often a primary fuel for self-destructive behavior patterns.
 We are told from a young age that drugs are bad.
 We put bad people in jail.
 Caging people who engage in non-violent, personal drug use is yet another message from society that drugs are bad.
 If it wasn’t bad to use drugs then our prisons would be less crowded, and that would be good.

 When people inevitably use drugs many apply the messages learned from society to evaluations of self.
 The logic is simple to follow: Doing drugs is bad, I do drugs, therefore I’m bad.
-What if kids learned that drugs are good?
+What if kids learned that drugs have value?
 Then, when a kid most likely ends up trying drugs at some point (86% of people try alcohol), s/he won’t feel like a bad person for doing so.
 That might be good.

 When a pattern of thinking is learned young and reinforced for years it becomes engrained belief.
 Self-fulfilling prophecy is well-established in scientific research.
 People act in ways that confirm their views of themselves.
 If I believe that drug use is evidence that I’m a bad person, and I’m likely to act in a way that confirms my views, that means I’m more likely to engage in behaviors that reinforce my belief that I’m bad.
 Not good.